otti10home/test/docs/instrumentation.md

-# OpenTelemetry Instrumentation in Bee-Agent-Framework
+# OpenTelemetry Instrumentation in Asuna-Agent-Framework

-This document provides an overview of the OpenTelemetry instrumentation setup in the Bee-Agent-Framework.
+This document provides an overview of the OpenTelemetry instrumentation setup in the Asuna-Agent-Framework.
 The implementation is designed to [create telemetry spans](https://opentelemetry.io/docs/languages/js/instrumentation/#create-spans) for observability when instrumentation is enabled.

 ## Overview